 Modern KPIs for a Bookkeeping Practice

 Traditionally, KPIs in bookkeeping practices followed the lead of accounting practices.
-They were focussed on the revenue earned by each employee and on employee utilisation rates (what percentage of hours were billable to clients) and write-off rates (what hours worked couldn’t be billed to clients or that clients wouldn’t pay for).
+They were focused on the revenue earned by each employee and on employee utilisation rates (what percentage of hours were billable to clients).
+It may have even included write-off rates (what hours worked couldn’t be billed to clients or that clients wouldn’t pay for).

-With the transition from hourly rates for bookkeeping (in 6-minute intervals) to the greater prevalence of fixed-fee and value-pricing models, different KPIs are needed to measure success.
+Different KPIs are needed to measure success.
+The modern practice is transitioning from hourly rates for bookkeeping (in 6-minute intervals) to the greater prevalence of fixed-fee and value-pricing models.

-However, before launching into a discussion of new ways of looking at KPIs for bookkeepers, don’t stop measuring time just yet.
-It’s that the measurement of time has another purpose and Diane Lucas’ recent article on Value Pricing explains that very well.
+Before launching into a discussion of new ways of looking at KPIs for bookkeepers, don’t stop measuring time just yet.
+It’s that the measurement of time has another purpose and Diane Lucas’ article on Value Pricing explains that very well.

-5 KPIs to monitor in a Bookkeeping practice
+5 KPIs for a Bookkeeping practice to monitor

 - Average Revenue per Client